-Maria Teahan, ACSW, LCSW, CTS
+Maria Teahan, PhD, ACSW, LCSW, CTS

 MSW Program Director

-Ms. Teahan joined the School of Social Work as an adjunct professor in 2006 teaching Policy, Professional Seminars and HBSE classes.
-In 2008 she became the MSW Program Director.
-Prior to joining Barry University School of Social Work, Ms. Teahan served as Bereavement Manager and then as the Director of Supportive Care for a local hospice for ten years.
-She has 30 years of extensive practice experience in child and family, health care, grief and traumatic loss and critical incident training.
+Maria Teahan joined Barry University School of Social Work as an adjunct professor in 2006.
+She has been the MSW Program Director since 2008.
+Ms. Teahan is presently enrolled in the doctoral program at Barry University School of Social Work.
+She has over 35 years of extensive practice experience in child and family, hospice care, grief and traumatic loss and critical incident.
 Ms. Teahan received her BSW and her MSW from Barry University School of Social Work and is a Licensed Clinical Social Worker in the State of Florida since 1982.
-Ms Teahan is also certified by the Academy of Certified Social Workers (ACSW) and the Association of Traumatic Stress Specialist (ATSS).
-Ms. Teahan has presented or co-authored seminars, training materials and workshops in the areas of grief and traumatic loss and critical incident stress management locally, nationally and internationally.
-She is a member of Palm Beach County Critical Incident Stress Management (CISM) team and the State of Florida CISM team.
-She also is a member of Palm Beach County Fire Rescue Community Assistance Team.
+She has presented or co-authored seminars, training materials and workshops in the areas of grief and traumatic loss and critical incident stress management locally, nationally and internationally.
+She is also the Clinical Director of Palm Beach County Critical Incident Stress Management (CISM) team.
+Her teaching philosophy is based on fostering an environment where creativity, passion for social work and a dialogue between students and professor exists.